-2. Swipe up or down to scroll and press the party you wish to conference in.
+2. Press the up and down navigation keys to highlight the party you wish to conference in.

 3. Press the Conf softkey.
 The two parties will connect with you to form a conference call.

 Ending a Conference and Transferring Remaining Parties